ladybug-tools/spider/gbxml-viewer/r11/gv-app/README.md

 ## Concept

-* All the gbXML Viewer modules all together and available in a single application*
+* Menut that brings all the gbXML Viewer modules together and available in a single application

 ## Wish list / To Do

 See main read me file

-* 2018-02-18 ~ Menus remember their position from session to session

 ## Issues